Kacper-M-Michalik/sel4-rpi-guide/README.md

 ```
 Add the u-boot.bin file to the boot partition.

-Next, we need a config.txt file, during boot the RPI will betup based on settings in the config.txt file, for our case we need at least these 3 options:
+Next, we need a config.txt file, during boot the RPI will setup based on settings in the config.txt file, for our case we need at least these 3 options:
 ```
 arm_64bit=1
 kernel=u-boot.bin
 enable_uart=1
 ```
-Create/copy in the config.txt file into the boot partition.
+Create/copy the config.txt file into the boot partition.

 Now you can add any images you want to run/use into the boot partition (i.e. your sel4/Mirage images), and file setup is complete; the SD card can be placed in the RPI.